Benjipede/universal-translator/c/src/languages/LANGUAGES.md

 - [Extend support of a language](#extend-support-of-a-language)
   - [Create a new tool for an existing language](#create-a-new-tool-for-an-existing-language)
 - [Add support for new language](#add-support-for-new-language)

-## Priorities

-- [ ] Nail down the structure nailed down
-- [ ] Support a few languages more fully for testing purposes

 ## Structure